 Outsourcing is definitely going to survive in the turbulent waters of today’s business environment.
 And, it is going to evolve dramatically.
 IT outsourcing service providers serve organizations of all sizes, domains, and industries.

 Today IT services and outsourcing are no longer synonyms for low-cost labor.
 Cost-effectiveness is still critically important, but companies now look more for value, risk sharing and customer-centric approach, which means transparency and mutual trust.
 As follows, IT outsourcing will be more collaborative than ever before.

 In 2020 offshore IT outsourcing services will shift from low-level tasks to more strategic and core functions, and involve complex relationships with multiple vendors.
 Companies will look for differentiation, intellectual capital and skills pool, sophisticated technologies and tailor-made solutions.

-Outsourcing teams are expected to constantly upgrade their skill sets.
+Dedicated Software Development Teams are expected to constantly upgrade their skill sets.
 Best IT outsourcing companies will offer innovative solutions in the fields of Artificial Intelligence, Machine Learning, Big Data, Prescriptive analytics, AR/VR, and Robotic Process Automation.